redds-be/reddlinks/docker/README.md

 # Deploy reddlinks with docker

-It is strongly recommended to use [docker compose](#docker-compose), using only the Dockerfile is broken on purpose.

 ## Docker compose

 `docker compose` can be used to automate the build and run step reddlinks.